analubarreto/svelte-routify-stater/README.md

 \*\* There is an example of use inside Post.svelte

+### Testing PWAs

+PWAs only run on a production environment, so if you are testing this on localhost you have to go through these steps:

+1. run `npm run build`
+2. run `npm run serve`

 # (PT-BR) Svelte com Routify

 Um modelo inicial usando svelte, routify, tailwindcss e typescript